gzuuus/dvmcp/docs/dvmcp-spec-2025-03-26.md

 - **Discoverability**: MCP servers can be discovered through the Nostr network without centralized registries
 - **Verifiability**: All messages are cryptographically signed using Nostr's public keys
 - **Decentralization**: No single point of failure for service discovery or communication
+- **Protocol Interoperability**: Both MCP and DVMCP utilize JSON-RPC patterns, enabling seamless communication between the protocols
-- **Interoperability**: Existing MCP and Nostr clients can interact with minimal adaptation
+- **Client Compatibility**: Existing MCP and Nostr clients can interact with minimal adaptation

 The integration preserves the security model of both protocols while enabling new patterns of interaction between humans, AI systems and computational services.